Feline Hyperesthesia or

 There is no one test that can be used to diagnose Feline Hyperesthesia.
 Because of this when a vet is presented with a cat with these symptoms he will have to go through a serious of tests to eliminate other possibilities from the list before a diagnosis of Hyperesthesia can be diagnosed.

-The vet may then do further tests such as an neurological exam, blood work, skin scraping and spinal x-rays, if there are no obvious indications for the behaviour.
+The vet may then do further tests such as a neurological exam, blood work, skin scraping and spinal x-rays, if there are no obvious indications for the behaviour.

-Sometimes it is a good idea to video your cat carrying out these symptoms so that you can show your vet at the surgery.
+Sometimes it is a good idea to video your cat displaying these symptoms so that you can show your vet at the surgery.

 The Treatment